HusamAbadi/PLY-DXF-Converter/README.md

 # PLY-DXF_Converter

-## This Project Was Created as a Homework submission for a subject called 'System Programming' in the university of Pecs, Hungary.
+## This Project Was Created As A Homework Submission For A Subject Called 'System Programming' In The University Of Pecs, Hungary.
 CSE.

-### The Homework containt two parts:
+## The Homework Contains Two Parts:

-### 1- PLY To DXF using AWK: creating a script that converts ply formatted file content to dxf format using AWK scripting language
+### 1- PLY To DXF Using AWK: Creating A Script That Converts PLY Formatted File Content To DXF Format Using AWK Scripting Language

-### 2- DXF To PLY using PowerShell: creating a script that converts dxf formatted file content to ply format using PowerShell scripting language
+### 2- DXF To PLY Using PowerShell: Creating A Script That Converts DXF Formatted File Content To PLY Format Using PowerShell Scripting Language

+## I Had Great Fun Coding The Scripts!
+## I Learnt A Lot!